anniedelgee/Console-Finances/README.md

 ## Abstract

-This was a brutal exercise in arithematic in Javascript.
-Javascript can be used to sort through and organise data efficiently, when i done properly.
+This was an arithematic exercise in Javascript.
+Javascript can be used to sort through and organise data efficiently.

 ## Usage